 Benidorm, located on the southeastern coast of Spain, has been the main tourist destination on the Costa Blanca for many years.
 This does not come as a big surprise as it has so many things to offer for any type of visitor.
 Benidorm boasts it has sunshine nearly the whole year round thanks to its own micro climate.
 The Benidorm region is protected by the surrounding mountains which keeps the clouds and the rain at a distance, for the most part.

-With two blue flag beaches with fine golden sand, crystal blue water, tons of accommodation for all budgets, plenty of fun activities, lots of shopping possibilities and great Spanish food, Benidorm just has it all for every type of visitor.
+With two blue flag beaches with fine golden sand, crystal blue water, tons of accommodation for all budgets, plenty of fun activities, lots of shopping possibilities and great Spanish food, Benidorm just has it all for every type of visitor and is a great thing to do when visiting Spain.
 Benidorm used to be frequented by the senior northern Europeans but nowadays you see students, young people, families with young children as well as the elderly citizens all enjoying everything Benidorm and the Costa Blanca has to offer.

 What I personally like about the city is that even though there are so many things to do and see in Benidorm, and so much to offer for everyone, it is still possible to find quiet and relaxing places.
 Admittedly, attractions in Benidorm will be more crowed during peak season but that is the case in most seaside resorts.